 After falling in love with the breed, we spent years researching pedigrees, health, performance and conformation before buying our French Bulldogs that make up our family.
 We have gone as far away as Moscow (A’Vigdors) and Poland (Pontifex Maximus) as well as California to find our foundation Frenchies.

 Our French Bulldogs are shown occasionally in Canada and the US.
-We’re very excited that Bullseye and Harriet are working towards their AKC Championships.
+We’re very excited that Stoli, Bullseye and Harriet all have their Canadian Championships.

+Pedigrees are available upon request.

 “Bella”